 A Home’s Worth: 3 Factors to Consider

-House specifications: Fixed attributes such as the size of your lot, square footage and age of your home, number of bedrooms and bathrooms, parking, or built-in heating and cooling systems are among the criteria buyers will typically consider (and agents may factor in while developing a comparative marketing analysis).
+2. House specifications: Attributes such as the size of your lot, square footage and age of your home, number of bedrooms and bathrooms, parking, or built-in heating and cooling systems are among the criteria buyers will typically consider (and agents may factor in while developing a comparative marketing analysis).

 For example, the state of the economy and mortgage rates may dictate others’ appetite for real estate purchases, as well as how much they are willing to spend.
+At press time, mortgage interest rates were rising in an effort to offset inflation’s impact on consumers.
+This can cause a softening of the housing market, or a lowering of prices, since it’s more expensive to borrow money.
 Seasonal fluctuations such as holidays and weather can also affect home purchasing patterns.

 Increasing the Value of Your Home

-Though there are some factors that may be out of your control, there are things you can do to increase the value of your home.
+Though there are some factors that may be out of your control (such as inflation and its impact), there are things you can do to increase the value of your home.
 If you are considering selling soon, staging your house or making small improvements, such as tidying your garden, can go a long way towards appealing to buyers — without a big financial investment.

 But if you are considering investing in renovations and upgrades, it is helpful to know which will deliver the greatest returns.
-An online calculator can compare different projects to determine how various home improvements might affect the resale value of your home.
+An online calculator can compare different projects to determine how various home improvements impact your home’s value.

 Why Your Home Value Matters

-There may be other reasons for knowing how much your house is worth even if you’re happy where you are.
-For starters, as one of the greatest assets in many people’s financial portfolios, your home’s value can be helpful for long-term money planning, including retirement and estate planning.
+• Even if you aren’t planning to move, it can be wise to know the answer to “What is my house worth?” for another reason.
+As one of the greatest assets in many people’s financial portfolios, your home’s worth can be helpful for long-term money planning, including retirement and estate planning.

 If these things seem a long way off, there are immediate benefits to being informed about your home’s worth, too.